112358aalexx/the-show/README.md

 6. Enjoy!

-## Todo
+## To Do

-1. Integrate with FreePBX's AMI Adress Book for a click-to-dial list.
+1. Integrate with FreePBX's AMI Address Book for a click-to-dial list.
 2. General improvements to the code